 Recognition is another powerful motivator that can retain quality employees.
-Companies that recognise the hard work of their team members tend to have lower turnover rates and higher engagement levels than companies that don't offer recognition programs.
+Companies that recognize the hard work of their team members tend to have lower turnover rates and higher engagement levels than companies that don't offer recognition programs.

 In fact, a study by the American Psychological Association found that 93% of employees “who reported feeling valued said that they are motivated to do their best at work.”
-Another study found that when employees believe their efforts will be recognised, they’re 2.7x more likely to be highly engaged in their work.
+Another study found that when employees believe their efforts will be recognized, they’re 2.7x more likely to be highly engaged in their work.

 Relationships with Managers and Peers

 The relationship that employees have with their managers and peers can show how engaged they are in the workplace.
 Even the most autonomous of us needs positive human connection from time to time.